bharatchhajer/spring-rest-crud-jpa-with-unit-test/README.md

 Open it in Eclipse.
 Run as Spring Boot App
 It runs at http://localhost:9090/employees
-Look at the code to see other REST API methods s
+Look at the code to see other REST API methods ss